senthilcaesar/diabetes-nutrition-app/README.md

 # Personalized Diabetes Nutrition Plan

+This AI-powered application provides personalized nutrition guidance for individuals with diabetes, taking into account:

+- Health metrics and diabetes status
+- Socioeconomic context
+- Genetic profile (optional)

 The app is a Streamlit web application for diabetes nutrition planning with four main pages: input collection, personalized nutrition plans, health assessment, and educational resources.
 It uses OpenAI's GPT-4 to generate tailored recommendations based on the user's diabetes type, health metrics, and socioeconomic factors, with optional genetic data integration for more targeted advice.

 ## Live Application